Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

-\textbf{Static Obstacles without Spheres} We train all methods on navigation tasks with obstacles and flat terrain to evaluate the effectiveness of modal fusion and stability of locomotion.
-Results are shown in Figure \ref{figure:training_curve} (first column).
-Both our method and the State-Depth-Concat baseline significantly outperforms the State-Only baseline in both the \textit{Thin Obstacle} and \textit{Wide Obstacle} environment, demonstrating the clear benefit of vision for locomotion in complex environments.
-Interestingly, although the Depth-Only baseline has no access to proprioceptive states, when the environment appearance is relatively simple (e.g., the \textit{Wide Obstacle} environment), the agent can learn a reasonable policy.
+\textbf{Static Obstacles without Spheres.} We train all methods on navigation tasks with obstacles and flat terrain to evaluate the effectiveness of modal fusion and stability of locomotion.
+Results are shown in Figure \ref{figure:training_curve} (a).
+Our method, the HRL baseline, and the State-Depth-Concat baseline significantly outperform the State-Only baseline in both the \textit{Thin Obstacle} and \textit{Wide Obstacle} environment, demonstrating a clear benefit of vision for locomotion in complex environments.
+Interestingly, when the environment appearance is relatively simple (e.g., the \textit{Wide Obstacle} environment), the Depth-Only baseline can learn a reasonable policy without using proprioceptive states.
 We surmise that the agent can infer part of the proprioceptive state from visual observations for policy learning.
 This phenomenon suggests that modeling the correlation between different modalities and better fusion techniques are essential for a good policy.
 We also observe that the simpler State-Depth-Concat baseline performs as well as our Transformer-based model in these environments.
-We conjecture that this is because differentiating obstacles from flat terrain is not a perceptually complex task, and a simple concatenation therefore proves sufficient for policy learning.
+We conjecture that this is because differentiating obstacles from flat terrain is not a perceptually complex task, and a simple concatenation, therefore proves sufficient for policy learning.